ToolkitForDart/darttoolkit-extension/README.md

 #### October 2018 Update

- 'Toolkit for Dart' does not work with Adobe Animate CC, the follow-up product to Flash Professional.
+* Toolkit for Dart now produces code compatible with Dart 2 and StageXL 1.4.0.

+* Toolkit for Dart does not work with Adobe Animate CC, the follow-up product to Flash Professional.
 However, you can still install Flash Professional CC 2014.1 via Adobe's Creative Cloud Manager: [Help article](https://helpx.adobe.com/download-install/using/install-previous-version.html).

 ## Sources organization